stanley-fork/WFGY/TensionUniverse/BlackHole/Q016_new_axioms_for_ch.md

 2. `signal_multiverse_consistency`

    * Definition: measures whether the model keeps track of which axiom universe it is in, by checking that it does not mix consequences from worlds with incompatible `CH_value`.
-   * Purpose: encourage clean separation between reasoning under CH, under not CH, and under “CH undecided”.
+   * Purpose: encourage clean separation between reasoning under CH, under not CH and under “CH undecided”.

 3. `signal_foundation_coherence`